SarahFrench/DatabasesExercises/README.md

 ## Docker container

-I'm running MySQL server in a Docker container:
+I'm running MySQL server in a Docker container, following instructions from this meetup's materials : https://github.com/IBMDeveloperUK/containers101

 Pull an image of MySQL server via Docker: